Link register

-The ARMv7 architecture uses general-purpose register R14 as the link register, OpenRISC uses register r9, and SPARC uses "output register 7" or o7.

 Some architectures have two link registers: a standard "branch link register" for most subroutine calls, and a special "interrupt link register" for interrupts.
 One of these is ARCv2 (ARC processors using version 2 of the ARCompact architecture), which uses general-purpose-registers r29 for the interrupt link register and r31 for the branch link register.
 References to "the link register" on such platforms will be referring to the branch link register.

 Earlier ARC processors based on the ARCompact and ARCtangent architectures had three link registers: two interrupt link registers (ILINK) and one branch link register (BLINK).
 The two interrupt link registers were ILINK1 (for level 1 (low priority) maskable interrupts), and ILINK2 (for level 2 (mid priority) maskable interrupts).
 In these architectures, r29 was used as the level 1 interrupt link register, r30 as the level 2 interrupt link register, and r31 as the branch link register.
 ILINK1 and ILINK2 were not accessible in user mode on the ARC 700 processors.